Q+A: How does Egypt's parliamentary election system work?

 (Sources: Supreme Election Committee, Reuters, International Foundation for Electoral Systems)

-(Writing by Dina Zayed and Edmund Blair in Cairo; Editing by Alistair Lyon and Tim Pearce)
+(Writing by Dina Zayed and Edmund Blair in Cairo; Editing by Alistair Lyon and Rosalind Russell)